Best Body Composition Exercises – Introduction

 Kettlebell swings work many of the same muscles as deadlifts and involve a powerful hip-hinge/extension movement.

-The main difference is that, where deadlifts are done quite slowly, swings are done explosively.
+The main difference is that, while you usually perform deadlifts quite slowly, you do swings explosively.

 Your heart and breathing rate will soar after a set of kettlebell swings.